-12. ESD:The abbreviation for electrostatic discharge.
+Definition:The abbreviation for electrostatic discharge.
 In layman's terms

-13. ESD Carpet Tile
+13. ESD Carpet Tile:

 Used to control the accumulation of electrostatic discharge on people, chairs and tables.
 A modular floor tile comprised of conductive carpet and a conductive thermoplastic backing.
 Usually manufactured using conductive fibers woven into the carpet face.
 A floor tile designed to provide an electrical path to ground for the dissipation of unwanted static electricity charges in applications where electronics are stored, manufactured, used or handled.
 An ESD grade flooring material will remain conductive at any relative humidity level.
 Not to be confused with computer grade or low kV carpet materials.

 14. ESD Event (a static discharge or spark):-ESD events range across a broad spectrum from microscopic discharges far below the threshold of human sensitivity to violent static shocks like the ones you may feel when you touch a metal door handle on a dry day.
 ESD events can cause damage to sensitive devices.

-15. ESD Floors:
+15. ESD Floors

 This is a catch-all term for any type of floorcovering with antistatic or conductive properties.
 This description is usually used during the investigation phase of static control flooring materials.
 Referring to a conductive or antistatic flooring material as an ESD floor is not a sufficient reference for defining certifiable electrical properties.
 The proper way to specify a flooring material used in sensitive electronic environment requires stating the resistance to ground which is measured in ohms.

 Definition:A property of materials capable of one or more of the following

-17. ESD S 7.1
+17. ESD S 7.1: